Ossifier/PygamePlatformerEngine/README.md

 2. Also, I'm back after having been pulled away from this project due to work.

 ## TO DO (Frame Interpolation):
-1. Fully implement frame interpolation for the following piece of logic:
+Fully implement frame interpolation for the following piece of logic:
-     i.
-Stamina drain/recharge.
+1. Stamina drain/recharge.
-     ii.
-Jump Power drain/recharge.
+2. Jump Power drain/recharge.
-     iii.
-Animation cycles.
+3. Animation cycles.

-## TO DO (Other):
+## TO DO (General):
 1. Finish player character spritesheet so development can proceed.
 2. Rewrite stamina_handler function in player.py to adequately address how to handle stamina when in the ground vs. in the air.
 3. Begin planning zones, level transitions, and maps.